leanix-nspataro/smartsheet/README.md

 - smartsheet-python-sdk

 ## Abstract
-The purpose of this script is to extract data from Smartsheet and transform it to LeanIX Data Interchange Format (LDIF).
-An inbound processor json is also included, mapping the tasks to projects.
+The purpose of this script is to extract data from Smartsheet, transform it to LeanIX Data Interchange Format (LDIF), and import it to a LeanIX workspace.
+The relationship hierarchy goes: Workspace, Sheet, Task, Subtask.
+As a best practice, we do not want to have more than four layers of a hierarchy (although the script does handle this).

 ## Smartshee API